 EOP applicants must be highly motivated, historically low-income, educationally disadvantaged, first-generation college students (parents have not completed a four-year college degree, siblings do not count).
-EOP applicants must also meet the income-criteria described below.
+EOP applicants must also meet the income guidelines described below.

 Single, No Dependents